bhr0102/learngit/readme.txt

-Git is a good tool
+Git is a distributed version control system git is free software distributed under the GPL
-git status is working